 Job descriptions are easily one of the most beneficial tools a business owner implements.
 However, it is often put on the back burner.
-Effective job descriptions detail the primary responsibilities of the job.
-Specifically, how to correctly carry out the tasks and the necessary skills to perform the job.
+Effective job descriptions detail the primary responsibilities of the job and how to correctly carry out the tasks and the necessary skills to perform the job.

-While job descriptions are not a legal requirement they are incredibly helpful.
-Creating and using them can help your business be sure to stay in tune with ever-changing employment laws.
+While job descriptions are not a legal requirement, they are incredibly helpful.
+Creating and using them can help your business to stay in tune with ever-changing employment laws.
 Additionally, they can help with business planning.
-Knowing the workload of each employee in your company assists you with planning for growth.
-For example, it helps you recognize whether or not an employee has the capacity to take on additional work.
+Knowing the workload of each employee in your company assists you with planning for growth and helps you recognize whether or not an employee has the capacity to take on additional work.
 If not, you might need a new hire.

 The Importance of Job Descriptions

-Certainly, job descriptions are especially helpful during all stages of the employee life cycle.
-Thus, having a job description enables employers to hire smartly.
-This protects you from liability.
-It helps to find the best candidate without unnecessary spending.
+Job descriptions are especially helpful during all stages of the employee life cycle and enable employers to hire smartly.
+This protects you from liability and helps to find the best candidate without unnecessary spending.

-Likewise, you will come across candidates who, despite a perfect resume, still aren’t a good fit for the position.
-Then, the standard line is you “found other candidates whose skills and experience more closely matched the position”.
-Therefore, if a candidate wants more specific details, having a job description to refer to becomes extremely beneficial.
+The standard line is you “found other candidates whose skills and experience more closely matched the position.”
+If a candidate wants more specific details, having a job description to refer to becomes extremely beneficial.

 Finally, a complete job description is the most clear cut way to support terminations.